 Is Brigade the best memory tool?
 No, and it does not try to be. mem0 and Letta are stronger if your problem is programmable memory inside an app.
 Brigade is the best fit when you run multiple coding agents and want their config, tools, and memory unified and reviewable on disk.

 What is the lightest way to just share MCP servers? add-mcp for a quick reviewless copy, or Brigade if you want the diff-and-receipt safety.
-See sharing MCP servers across Claude Code and Codex.
+See syncing MCP servers across coding agents, or the narrower Claude Code and Codex page if that is your exact setup.